X

 Personal Service

-“Once people join a credit union they don’t go back to a bank,” Amundson said.
+“Once people join a credit union, they don’t go back to a bank,” Amundson said.
 “They get better service at a credit union because that’s who we’re working for – the people who walk in that door.”

 Community Involvement

 “We aren’t forced by regulation to give back to our communities (like banks are).
 We do this freely,” Amundson said.
-“We are community based and we are invested in our communities.”
+“We are community based, and we are invested in our communities.”

-Whether you’re looking for a low mortgage rate on a home or you’d like to save for something special with free, high-yield Benefits Checking, talk to Honor Credit Union about the solutions they have to support your financial success.
-You also can look to Honor for car loans, home equity loans, credit cards and more including Connect Checking, which pays you 1% back on dining, gas and grocery purchases made with your debit card.
+Whether you’re looking for a low mortgage rate on a home or want to save for something special with a free, high-yield Benefits Checking account, Honor Credit Union has solutions to support your financial success.

 “We have products that really are tailored to the member,” Amundson said.
 “It gives our members the option to choose what works best for them.”